Description: This is the

 with excellent grip are required for this rocky walk.
 There is the

 possibility of encountering patches of snow and ice towards the hut.
 Be

-prepared for cold and windy conditions, as most of the trail
+prepared for cold and breezy conditions, even on the best of summer

 normally a necessity.